Watch: Union minister Anurag Thakur encourages crowd to shout ‘shoot the traitors’ at Delhi rally

 Election Commission officials told NDTV that a video of the speech has been received and is being examined.
 The Returning Officer of the constituency told the news channel that Chaudhary was present on stage when the slogan was shouted.
 However, he did not clarify what kind of action would be taken against the minister or the candidate.

 Thakur later claimed to The Indian Express that he was merely asking what should be done with traitors to the country.
 “It could have evoked a response like ‘vote them out’ or ‘throw them out’.
 But it was the people who reacted so,” he said.
+“First you should watch the entire video...
+Then you should see the mood of the people of Delhi,” NDTV reported him as saying.

 However, the slogan has been chanted at pro-Citizenship Amendment Act protests in the past.
 It was shouted at a rally organised by BJP leader Kapil Mishra in Delhi earlier this month, as well as at a protest march in Nagpur in Maharashtra.